sherlockieee/sherlockieee.github.io/_posts/life-lessons.md

 - Whenever possible, work on a project along side learning.
 E.g. if you are learning about biology, try to work in a lab.
 Learn CS ⇒ build an app as you go.
 - Whenever possible, find mentor(s)/ teacher(s) and peers to learn alongside with you.

-## People

-- Quality > quantity apply to people too.
-Both in terms of number of people and time spent.
-- Schedule time to talk to other people, especially those you are close to.
-Not talking to people is like not exercising, you might not feel the day-to-day effect, but over time, it makes your life worse.
-- 80% of relationship-building is follow-up.
-Most people are open to chat, you just need to reach out!
-- Set high standards for people you surround yourself with.
-This means not just friends and family, but also podcasts, books, media, etc.
-- If you can, always offer to pay for coffee/ food the first time you met someone new.
-If they insist on paying, say “You can get it next time.”
-- The best thing you can do for people is to believe in them.
-Very often we cannot see the best versions of ourselves until others put that faith in us.
-- Learn to communicate well.
-Non-violence communication and How to win friends and influence people are a good start.
-- Live close to your loved ones.
-- Ask people often what they need and figure out how you can help them.
-- If your family or close friends need support, drop everything and be there for them.
-- Relationship can take a lot of mental space, especially during the chase.
-So take note as you’re dating: what does it feel like with the person?
-- The best people to befriend are those with a positive growth mindset.

 ## Health

 - Eat well, get enough sleep, exercise, drink water.
 Do these first before you try any optimization or fad diets.